 person includes any body of persons corporate or unincorporate.

 [230.
-Repealed in Gazette 28 Sep 1960 p.
+Deleted in Gazette 28 Sep 1960 p.
 2986.]

 231. Return and declaration of contribution numerator

 (1) The annual return of, and declaration verifying, the contribution numerator of an insurance company, pursuant to section 39 of the Fire Brigades Act 1942, shall be in the form set out in the Third Appendix.